Illinois Fighting Illini women's volleyball

-The Illinois Fighting Illini women's volleyball is the NCAA Division I intercollegiate volleyball program of the University of Illinois at Urbana–Champaign, often referred to as "Illinois", located in Champaign, Illinois.
-The Illinois volleyball team competes in the Big Ten Conference and has played their home games in Huff Hall since 1990.
+The Illinois Fighting Illini women's volleyball is the NCAA Division I intercollegiate volleyball program for the University of Illinois at Urbana–Champaign, often referred to as just "Illinois", located in Champaign, Illinois.
+The Illinois volleyball team competes in the Big Ten Conference and they have played their home matches from Huff Hall since 1990.
 Since moving into Huff Hall from the Kenney Gym, Illinois Volleyball has remained in the top 10 in the nation for average home attendance.
 In 2013, the program broke its previous home attendance record, averaging 3,117 per match.